While glmmTMB is primarily designed for maximum

 priors … ???)

-vector of parameter codes (another enum
+vector of parameter codes (another enum?)

-?)
+b ?)

-each index (corresponding to coef
+each index (corresponding to coef) is scalar, either

 NA (prior over all elements) or integer (a specific element)